ChenHoy/DROID-Splat/README.md

 - [ ] Test / Evaluate code on monocular scenes with GSplatting Mapping
 - [ ] How well does our new mapping work on unbounded / outdoor scenes?
   - [ ] Kitti for driving
-  - [ ] TartanAir for drone like odometries
+  - [x] TartanAir for drone like odometries -> works well, but memory management needs to be taken care of

 # Potential Future Features
 - [ ] Change the Gaussian Splatting formulation to a variant like [Dynamic Gaussian Splatting](https://github.com/JonathonLuiten/Dynamic3DGaussians)